Code-Genius/checkpoint-angular/README.md

 ## Logistics

-- You have 2.5 hours.
-This test was designed to be difficult to finish.
+- This test was designed to be difficult to finish.
 Get through as much as you can, and if you get stuck on any spec, try moving on – they're not all cumulative.
 - You may refer to online resources or notes, but *not* any previous code you've written, nor the study guide, nor may you copy/paste from outside resources.
 - There are three extra credit possibilities:
     * The `ng-enter` directive (last spec); `x`'d out to start.